 In attempting to solve the problem of waste removal from the bottom of the tank, we developed the idea for our products.

-As we progressed with the devices, we were able to develop their ability to lift waste with minimal fracturing.
+As we progressed with the devices, we were able to develop their ability to lift waste.
 We also discovered that we were able to lift water, oxygenate, filter, and degas efficiently by using only low-energy blowers.